Ekkehard-Schulze/1-Wire-temperature-logger-RPi/README.md

 data frame recording every 15 minutes:

 */15  * * * *    /home/user_name/bin/1wire-temperature-logger-RPi.pyw -q    >/dev/null 2>>/dev/null

+The 1-Wire bus can power sensors using 'external power'

+(three wires) or 'parasite power' (two wires).

+This code was only tested using external power.

 The default Raspberry Pi GPIO pin for 1-Wire communication is